-The School currently holds nine Home Office approved Project Licences to enable our research into the causes, treatment and prevention of infectious diseases of global importance.
+LSHTM currently holds eight Home Office approved Project Licences to enable our research into the causes, treatment and prevention of infectious diseases of global importance.

 These were reported to the Home Office in our annual return of procedures under the following experimental headings:

 - (Basic Research) Immune System